gpuoti/Artifact-PonyExpress/doc/source/quick-start.rst

 In this example, I'm supposing that the box format in use has:

-    * library files (.lib) in the boxes are placed into a first level folder named lib
+    * library files (.lib) placed into a first level folder named lib of the boxes
     * header files into are placed into the box fist folder named include.
     * and that files into the boxes are organized to not collide with names of objects from other boxes (I mean boxes containing different components)

- If you have followed a well defined box format, you will simply have a standard structured once **Broker** has resolved dependencies for you.
-To do this just run broker with:
+ If you have followed a well defined box format and once **pony** has resolved dependencies, you will easyly have a standard project structure.
+To do this just run pony with:

 .. code-block:: bash

-  broker bring
+  pony deliver

 or, in a more complex environment with a properly hosted mongodb cluster:

-  broker --mongo mongo_host_name --port 1234 --user your_name --pwd your_pwd bring
+  pony --mongo mongo_host_name --port 1234 --user your_name --pwd your_pwd deliver

  Prepare to deliver
  ------------------

- Now, expecially if your FantasticProject is actually a midleware library, you will probably want to store its releases using the same **Broker**.
-To let the **Broker** accept your delivery, you must provide boxing instructions into your metadata object witch may become:
+ Now, expecially if your FantasticProject is actually a midleware library, you will probably want to charge the pony to manage your resulting artifacts.
+To let the **pony** accept them, you must provide boxing instructions into your metadata object witch may become:

  .. code-block:: json